ThomasDerZweifler/electron-1/photo-booth/README.md

 - Have multiple image filters
 - Creating a menu and actions

-This was created following one of the chapters in the Pluralsight Tutorial "Electron Fundamentals".
+This was created following one of the chapters in the Pluralsight Tutorial **_"Electron Fundamentals"_**

 ## Steps
 - Download the app